rage/programming-25/data/index.md

 ## Lectures

-The course is lectured next in the autumn of 2025, starting on September 4th at 10.15 Finnish time each Thursday.
+The course is taught next in the autumn of 2025, starting on September 4th at 10.15 Finnish time each Thursday.

 You can follow the lectures via this [Zoom link](https://helsinki.zoom.us/j/68232233785?pwd=8z9tXcdl2OUT24ku53UQfa7nS7LBZt.1)